-It’s true, tonsil stones cause bad breath.
-That’s probably one of the most noticeable symptoms, especially to other people around you.
+Bad breath is one of the most noticeable symptoms of tonsil stones.
 Tonsil stones contain bacteria that create volatile sulfur compounds (VSCs), which cause foul-smelling breath.

 How to Get Rid of Tonsil Stones

-If your tonsil stones aren’t visible or causing any pain, they don’t need to be treated.
-If you have larger tonsil stones or are experiencing discomfort, you can try a few home remedies:
+If your tonsil stones aren’t visible or causing pain, you don’t need to treat them.
+If you have larger tonsil stones or experience discomfort, you can try a few home remedies.

-- Gently removing with a sterile cotton swab
+- Gently remove the tonsil stones with a sterile cotton swab

 Always push stones toward the front of your mouth, so you don’t swallow them.
-Don’t use your finger, tweezers or any other sharp object, because you could cause more damage.
+Don’t use your finger, tweezers, or other sharp objects, because you could cause damage.

 If you are unsure about whether you have tonsil stones, contact your doctor.
-There may be other options for stone removal including:
+They may have other options for stone removal, including: